Attacking Open-domain Question Answering by Injecting Misinformation: Misinformation Documents Generation

-To solicit human-written deceptive fake contexts, we release 10K HITs (human intelligence tasks) on the AMT platform, where each HIT presents the crowd-worker with one context paragraph $\mathcal{C}^R$ we selected.
-We ask workers to modify the contents of the given paragraph to create a fake version, following the below guidelines:
+To solicit human-written deceptive fake passages, we release 2K HITs (human intelligence tasks) on the AMT platform, where each HIT presents the crowd-worker with one passage $\mathcal{P}^R$ in the SQuAD validation set.
+We ask workers to modify the contents of the given passage to create a fake version, following the below guidelines:

 $\bullet$ The worker should make \textit{at least $M$ edits} at different places, where $M$ equals to one plus the number of sentences in the contexts $\mathcal{C}^R$.

 $\bullet$ The worker should make at least one \textit{long edit} that rewrites at least half of a sentence.